Groups

 • Learning in a group can be more comprehensive because we can learn from others’ questions and experiences.

-• If you don’t have insurance or have a high deductible, group therapy is much more cost effective than individual treatment.
-The group presents the information is a very organized sequential way, which proves to be much more efficient than doing it one-on-one.
+• If you don’t have insurance or have a high deductible, group participation is much more cost effective than individual treatment.
+My group program presents the information in a very organized sequential way, which proves to be much more efficient than doing it one-on-one.
 So not only do you pay less per session, you get more information.

 • Because insurance isn’t involved, your health records won’t include your group participation.

-• Group therapy is a safe place to practice relational skills you find challenging (such as interpersonal boundaries, asserting yourself, and receiving affirmation and support).
+• Groups are a safe place to practice relational skills you find challenging (such as interpersonal boundaries, asserting yourself, and receiving affirmation and support).

 • We often see unhelpful patterns of thinking and acting in others sooner than we do in ourselves.